HR and Workplace Safety (OSHA Compliance): Federal

 - Every establishment covered by the OSH Act is subject to inspection by OSHA compliance safety and health officers (CSHOs).
 See OSHA Inspections.

 - Private-sector employees who exercise their rights under the OSH Act have the right to be protected from employer reprisal.
-See Whistleblower Protections.
+See Whistleblower and Retaliation Protections.

 - An employer should establish safety programs and training to prepare for and/or prevent workplace accidents.
 See Safety Management.